Dokumentationen

 Next Steps

-For all adjustments so far, the Azure Portal has been referenced.
-Azure also offers a Command Line Interface (CLI) client az.
-This allows you to create and modify resources via scripts, which brings several advantages => Guide Azure CLI client.
+For all adjustments, the Azure Portal has been referenced so far.
+Azure also offers a Command Line Interface (CLI) Client az.
+This allows resources to be created and modified via scripts, which brings several advantages.
+A corresponding guide can be found in the article Azure CLI.